University of North Carolina Wilmington

 By 2021-22, UNCW will produce 2,125 critical workforce credentials, an increase of 34.2% (542 additional critical workforce credentials over a base of 1,583).

 From UNC Wilmington: UNCW surpassed its 2017-18 benchmark and is increasing its number of STEM students with critical workforce credentials.
 The growing College of Health and Human Services (CHHS) has added new health sciences programs, such as the Doctor of Nursing Practice degree.
 UNCW is developing master’s programs in athletic training and high-demand healthcare fields.
-M.S. and Ph.D. programs in pharmaceutical science are in development, and UNCW has added programs in other STEM fields, including data science, and is awaiting approval of a B.S. in coastal engineering.
+MS and Ph.D. programs in pharmaceutical science are in development, and UNCW has added programs in other STEM fields, including data science.
+Beginning in 2019, UNCW will offer a BS in coastal engineering, pending final approval from the Southern Association of Colleges and Schools Commission on Colleges.
+The Bureau of Labor Statistics estimates steady growth in marine- and environmental-related civil engineering fields in the coming years.
 Veterans Hall will open in 2020 to house CHHS and chemistry and biochemistry programs.
 A new STEM building is a future capital project priority.
 The Watson College of Education graduates teachers who are well-prepared for the classroom and, in an effort to address ongoing teacher shortages, has added programs for STEM majors seeking teaching credentials and for classroom teachers who want to integrate STEM throughout their curriculum.